-Orthobiologics are specific substances that orthopedic surgeons use to encourage faster healing of injuries.
-They help improve the healing of broken bones as well as injured soft tissue like ligaments, muscles and tendons.
-They are made from substances found naturally within your body.
-Used in high concentrations by surgeons, they work to speed up the body’s natural healing process.
+Orthobiologics are specific substances that orthopaedic surgeons use to encourage faster healing of injuries.
+They help improve the healing of broken bones as well as injured soft tissue, like ligaments, muscles and tendons.
+Orthobiologics are made from substances found naturally within your body.
+When your surgeon uses an orthobiologic substance in a high concentration, it adds to your innate ability to restore your own cells, speeding up the body’s natural healing process.

 There are three main categories of orthobiologics: growth factors, extracellular matrix, and stem cells.
-Each plays a unique and very specific role in the healing process.
+Each one of these types of regenerative medicine treatment plays a unique and very specific role in the healing process.
 During your treatment, our surgeons may opt to use multiple substances to promote natural tissue repair and support your injured bones.